Human Movement Forecasting with Loose Clothing

 \section{Discussion}

-This work presents a framework for trajectory forecasting using loose clothing.
-Surprisingly, \il{ \item the performance of motion prediction improves as the fabric becomes looser, signifying that the position of the clothing-attached sensor is farther from the point of fabric attachment, and \item clothing-attached sensors require a shorter duration of the historical trajectory to achieve the same level of accuracy as rigidly-attached sensors.\item This phenomenon is explained by computing the statistical distance (\ie cross-fitness distance).} Motion artifacts can increase statistical distance which contain more discrimination information and make it easier to distinguish two movements.
+This work compares the motion prediction performance between using body-attached and clothing-attached sensors.
+Motion prediction is an important step before forecasting the future human movement using the body-attached sensor.
+Counter-intuitively, \il{ \item the performance of motion prediction improves using clothing movement and \item clothing-attached sensors require a shorter duration of the past trajectory to achieve high accuracy.\item This phenomenon is explained by computing the statistical distance (\ie cross-fitness distance).
+Motion artefacts can increase statistical distance which contains more discrimination information and makes it easier to distinguish two categories of movements.}

-This finding suggests human motion trajectory can be forecasted with higher accuracy using clothing-attached sensors and needs a shorter historical trajectory duration.
-More broadly, the ability to analytically model these effects with a simple model opens up the possibility of improving the design and analysis of motion capture systems that utilise everyday garments, providing a high level of comfort and user acceptance.
+This finding suggests that the sensor should be attached to loose clothing that can more effectively address the motion prediction problem using the body-attached sensor.
+Motion prediction in this study is primarily based on measurements of the orientation of the fabric since this is the primary sensing modality available from accelerometers/\gls{imu}s used in most wearable motion capture technologies, and therefore the findings may have widespread applications.

 In turn, this finding could have implications for many applications in robotics and automation.
-Such as, rehabilitation devices (\eg control of exoskeleton robots \cite {mai2021human} or prostheses \cite{pitou2018embroidered}), and human-robot collaboration (\eg assist the worker in the industry \cite{li2023self,zhang2020recurrent}, the mobile robot could assist the staff in the retail environment \cite{chen2022human}).
+Such as prostheses \cite{pitou2018embroidered}, and human-robot collaboration (\eg assist the worker in the industry \cite{li2023self}, the mobile robot could assist the staff in the retail environment \cite{chen2022human}).
 Future work may explore more complex human movements, such as multi-joint upper limb movement or gait.

 { } \InputIfFileExists{sandpit.tex}{}{}